Steinbach-Hallenberg

 Steinbach-Hallenberg (/de/) is a town in the Schmalkalden-Meiningen district, in Thuringia, Germany.
 It is situated in the Thuringian Forest, 8 km east of Schmalkalden, and 13 km northwest of Suhl.
-The former municipalities Altersbach, Bermbach, Oberschönau, Unterschönau, Rotterode and Viernau were merged into Steinbach-Hallenberg in January 2019.
+The former municipalities Altersbach, Bermbach, Oberschönau, Unterschönau, Rotterode and Viernau were merged into Steinbach-Hallenberg on 1 January 2019.

 History

-From 1868 to 1944, Steinbach-Hallenberg was part of the Prussian Province of Hesse-Nassau.
+After the Austro-Prussian War of 1866, the lordship of Schmalkalden, to which Steinbach-Hallenberg belonged, passed to Prussia and was administered within the Province of Hesse-Nassau in the Regierungsbezirk Kassel; the surrounding district joined Thuringia in 1945.